Wilson-Utibe/PIZZA-SALES-DATA-ANALYSIS/README.md

 - What is the overall sales trend?
 - Which are the top best sellers?
-- Which are the top worst selers?
+- Which are the top worst sellers?
 - What are the peak sales periods?

-### Data Analysis

-Include some intersting code/features

 ### Results/Findings